kaspermunch/PopulationGenomicsCourse/Exercises/HistoricalPopulationSize/README.md

 ```

 Now that you are more familiar with PSCM, revisit the Figure 2 of the Mallick et al (2016) about the The Simons Genome Diversity Project.
 What conclusions do they draw from running PSMC?
-What are the conclusions drawn from running the related MSMC?
+What are the conclusions were drawn from running the related MSMC?